ShoCremers/DL_project/docs/README.md

                 self.lstm._parameters[weight].add_(noise)
 ```

-Another regularization used was early stopping.
-Training stopped when the quantile loss of the validation set did not decrease in the last 10 epochs since the lowest validation loss.
+Another regularization we used was early stopping.
+Training stopped when the validation set's quantile loss did not decrease in the last 10 epochs since the lowest validation loss.

 #### (Hyper)parameter Tuning
 To determine the best parameter and hyperparameter setting, we used a nested loop.
-The parameters that had to be determined was the time variable, sequence length of previous hours, the size of the hidden dimension, and the number of layers.
+The parameters that had to be determined were the time variable, the sequence length of previous hours, the size of the hidden dimension, and the number of layers.
 The time variables that were tested were no time variable, incremental indexing, gray code binary, and mutually exclusive binary.
-For the sequence length, we tested with previous 12, 24, 36, 48, and 72 hours.
+We tested with the previous 12, 24, 36, 48, and 72 hours for the sequence length.
 The tested hidden dimension sizes were 4, 8, 16, 32, 64, and 128.
 Finally, we tested the model with 1-4 layers.

 We used the quantile loss on the validation set to evaluate the best parameter setting.
 As mentioned earlier, we used the patience size of 10 for early stopping, and so the performance of the model was determined by the average validation loss of the last 10 epochs.
-This was to avoid choosing a model that did well just one time, but instead a model that consistently did well.
+This was to avoid choosing a model that did well just one time, but instead, a model that consistently did well.

-The best model was chosen to have no time variable, sequence length of 24 hours, 32 hidden dimensions, and 2 layers.
-A model was trained again with the mentioned parameters and was evaluated on the testing set.
+The best model was chosen to have no time variable, the sequence length of 24 hours, 32 hidden dimensions, and 2 layers.
+The model was trained again with the mentioned parameters and was evaluated on the testing set.

 #### Post Processing
-Once the quantiles of the day ahead electricity price of the testing set has been predicted using the trained model, the qunatiles were inverse-transformed so the values are in terms of day ahead price in euros.
+Once the quantiles of the day ahead electricity price of the testing set has been predicted using the trained model, the quantiles were inverse-transformed, so the values are in terms of day-ahead price in euros.

-#### Results
+## Results
 | ![PaperResults](./images/paperResults.png?raw=true) |
 |:--:|
 | *Results from Paper [1]* |